 If you are looking for the entire tool used to make this Suzette Oversized Crochet Cardigan pattern, check them out here below:

-Suzette Cardigan
+Suzette Crochet Oversized Cardigan Pattern

 If you would like to receive free written patterns and video tutorials straight into your inbox, join our mailing list now.